TQT Fellows receive the following benefits:

-CivicSpark is a Governor’s Initiative AmeriCorps program that launched in 2014 to build capacity for local governments to address climate change.
-Since then, the program has evolved to address community resilience issues in general, including climate change, affordable housing, transportation equity, and others.
-Visit our projects page to read more about the projects for this current service year.
+CivicSpark is a Governor’s Initiative AmeriCorps program that launched in 2014 to build capacity for local governments to address emerging environmental and social equity resilience challenges such as climate change, water resource management, affordable housing, and mobility.

 No, CivicSpark is a full-time Fellowship program.
 Fellows serve between 38-40 hours per week.
 Fellows receive ongoing training during the program and deliver meaningful, high-quality work for the public agency or organization they are placed with.
 In addition, Fellows are encouraged to seek out leadership roles during the year either in their service project work or in opportunities within the cohort.

-For the 22-23 service year, CivicSpark program is located in California, Washington, and Colorado.
+For the 23-24 service year, the CivicSpark program will be located in California, Washington, and Colorado.

 Depending on the project partner, some projects may allow for remote service.
 However, Fellows MUST reside within their state of service by the start of the service term.